KIM KUK-GI

 TIMELINE

-December 2014 Kim Kuk-gi and Choe Chun-gil were arrested on charges including spying for South Korea.
+October 2014 Kim Kuk-gi was arrested on charges including spying for South Korea.

-26 March 2015 The KCNA announced the men’s arrests, describing them as “heinous terrorists”.
+26 March 2015 The KCNA announced the arrests of Kim Kuk-gi and Choi Chun-gil, describing them as “heinous terrorists”.

-May 2015 At a press conference held by the North Korean authorities in Pyongyang, Kim Kuk-gi and Choe Chun-gil “confessed” that they had been paid to steal state secrets for South Korea.
+May 2015 At a press conference held by the North Korean authorities in Pyongyang, Kim Kuk-gi and Choi Chun-gil “confessed” that they had been paid to steal state secrets for South Korea.

 23 June 2015 North Korea’s state news broadcaster announced that the two men had been tried in the Supreme Court and sentenced to life in prison.